milonoir/business-club-game/README.md

-# bc-server
+# Business Club game

-Business Club server
+Server and client for the Business Club game.